Wang-Bioinformatics-Lab/downloadpublicdata/README.md

 - `./data/summary.tsv`: The output summary file.
 - `--nestfiles 'nest'`: Specifies that the downloaded files should be nested in hashed folders.

+**Explanation of Hashed Folders:**

+When you have a large number of files (e.g., 10,000), placing all of them in a single directory can be inefficient.
+Some file systems have limits on the number of files per folder, and operations like `ls` can become very slow.
+Using hashed folders mitigates this by creating a directory tree, where files are distributed across multiple folders.
+For example:

+- `data/aa/file.mzML`
+- `data/ab/file2.mzML`

+This creates 256 folders at the first level, significantly reducing the number of files per folder and improving file system performance.

 #### Example 4: Using Cache Directory

 **Command:**